FilippoScaramuzza/precision_agriculture/README.md

 * What route does take a message to reach a service? (*Routing problem*)
 * Where is the service deployed? (*Discovery problem*)
 * How many services of the same type are deployed? (*Scalability issues*)
-* What happen if a network link fail?
-Whad happen if a service is unavailable in the moment that the message achieves the node where the service is deployed? (*Failure management*)
+* What happen if a network link fails?
+What happens if a service is unavailable in the moment that the message reaches the node where the service is deployed? (*Failure management*)

-YAFS developers provided a lot of example (still written in Py 2) that provide an overview for several scenarios.
+YAFS developers provided a lot of examples (still written in Py 2) that provide an overview for several scenarios.
 In general what we need to define is a *Selector Path*, that defines how nodes have to deal with routing and all the problem listed above.
 The selector path can be both defined by the user and come from the NetworkX library.

 In the code (example):
 ```python